 Hunters that have taken all the species in the “deer slam” usually consider Coues deer hunting one of most rewarding hunting experiences they have ever had.

 This is a glassing hunt, you will set up with good binos on a tripod and start picking the country apart.
 You will see A LOT of deer on all of these hunts.
 Once a good Coues buck is spotted, let the stalk begin.
 A fun, fun hunt… action packed.

-August through the end of the year depending on the tag you draw and/or weapon you use. (see details above)
+Hunting season for Coues deer in Arizona is August through the end of the year depending on the tag you draw and/or weapon you use.

 Trophy quality on these Arizona Coues deer hunts is VERY good.
 Hunters can expect to see 80-90″ class bucks.
 Coues deer above 100″ are taken in Arizona every year.